-Sally the Zombie Cheerleader's A Ghoul's Guide to Horror takes on a fun entry from the 1980s: The Video Dead.
+Sally the Zombie Cheerleader's A Ghoul's Guide to Horror takes on an amusing entry from the 1980s: The Video Dead.

-The 1987, MGM/Embassy release, written, produced and directed by Robert Scott, was, in fact, dispatched straight to VHS, which suited its premise just fine.
-Its Twilight Zone/Poltergeist-ish concept features a cursed television that pushes a Night of the Living Dead knockoff into our reality, with all the gnarly, flesh-eating invaders one might expect.
+The 1987, MGM/Embassy release, written, produced and directed by Robert Scott, was, in fact, dispatched straight to VHS, which suits its premise just fine.
+Its Twilight Zone/Poltergeist/Friday the 13th: The Series-esque slant features a cursed television that pushes a Night of the Living Dead knockoff into our reality, with all the gnarly, flesh-eating mayhem one might expect.

-As with any zombie flick worth its salt, the story's thrust is a survivalist one, and the submission makes excellent use of its undead designs.
-(For the record, my favorite is the David Bowie-ish fellow, though the stumbler with a clothing-iron in his head, the decomposing bride and the one-armed chap who flaunts a grinning skull, are also stand-outs.)
+As with any zombie flick worth its salt, the tale's thrust is a survivalist one, and like the best of 'em, this submission makes excellent use of its undead designs.
+(My favorite zombie is the David Bowie-ish one, though I also dig the stumbling fellow with a clothing-iron in his head, the shriveled bride, the scarecrow gent and the one-armed chap with an exposed, grinning skull.
+Yep, cuties one and all!)

-Sally, being a genuine zombie, knows her subject well and covers the creative ins and outs of Scott's production, enough to make her Fleshie followers appreciate this macabre, low-budget labor of love all the more.
+Sally, an authentic zombie if ever there was, knows her subject well and covers the creative ins and outs of Scott's production, enough to make her fleshie followers appreciate this macabre, low-budget labor of love all the more.

 One may study Sally's prolific, Video Dead "guide" at